zognin/tp/docs/DeveloperGuide.md

 ![DeleteOrderActivityDiagram](images/DeleteOrderActivityDiagram.png)

-Example of a successful deletion using the Delete order command:
+Example of a successful deletion using the delete order command:

 1. The user wishes to delete the first order in the list
 1. The user executes `delete-o 1` command to delete the first order.
 The `commandText` is received by